Chief mate

-Senior on board Operations Manager
+The mate on a fishing vessel may be called the second hand.

+Senior onboard operations manager

 The Chief Mate, who is the second in command of the vessel, is often equated, in corporate terms, to a senior manager for the operations on board, as the Mate is in charge of a number of departmental functions.
 In modern cargo vessels, the Mate holds appointments like Head of Deck Department, Head of Cargo/Stowage Operations, Head of Safety/Fire Fighting, Head of On-Board Security (Ship Security Officer), Head of Environment and Quality, and so forth.

-Cargo Officer
+Cargo officer

 As cargo officer, a chief mate oversees the loading, stowage, securing and unloading of cargoes.
 Moreover, the chief mate is accountable for the care of cargo during the voyage.
 This includes a general responsibility for the ship's stability and special care for cargoes that are dangerous, hazardous or harmful.

 Even under the best of conditions, a ship is balanced precariously upon the water and is subject to a number of forces, such as wind, swells, and storms, which could capsize it.
 The cargo officer uses tools like ballasting and load balancing to optimize the ship's performance for the expected type of environment.